fangchangkuo/fangchangkuo.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Managerial Economics"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "National Chung Cheng University, Economics Department"
-date: 2014-01-01
+date: 2019 Fall to 2025 Fall
-location: "City, Country"
+location: "Chiayi, Taiwan"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.